Emmanuel Episcopal Greenwood

 Picture

 Coffee Hour provides a weekly time and space for fellowship after the 10 a.m. service on Sundays.
 The Coffee Hour hosts each Sunday are in charge of food, beverages and managing clean up.
 We feed 75 - 100 people who gather for coffee and tea, food and fellowship every week.
-Full details on what is needed weekly and coffee instructions can be found here.
-Please direct your questions and ideas to Diane Fraser at dfindlayfraser(at)gmail.com
+Join a coffee hour team or gather friends to create a team to serve.
+Ask the office for more information!

 Comfort Shawl Ministry